-Delhi's new CM Arvind Kejriwal has reluctantly turned down the protagonist's role in KC Bokadia's political drama 'Dirty Politics' featuring Mallika Sherawat
+Delhi's new CM Arvind Kejriwal has turned down the protagonist's role in KC Bokadia's political drama 'Dirty Politics' featuring Mallika Sherawat

 When Aam Aadmi Party chief Arvind Kejriwal first rose to prominence, many pointed out his political journey was the ideal recipe for a Bollywood potboiler.
 In fact, parallels were drawn between him and Anil Kapoor's character in 'Nayak' (2001).